+Change the ninth paragraph as follows

-If a recipient STA that receives a Directional Channel Quality request frame is already beamformed trained with the target STA specified by the AID field within the frame, then the recipient STA shall carry out the measurement employing the same receive antenna configuration as is used by the recipient STA when receiving frames from the target STA.
+If a recipient STA that receives a Directional Channel Quality request frame is already SISO beamformed trained with the target STA specified by the AID field within the frame, then the recipient STA shall carry out the measurement employing the same receive antenna configuration as is used by the recipient STA when receiving frames from the target STA.
+If a recipient STA that receives a Directional Channel Quality request frame is already SU-MIMO beamformed trained with the target STA specified by the AID field within the frame, then the recipient STA shall carry out the measurements concurrently employing the same multiple receive antenna configurations as are used by the recipient STA when receiving frames from the target STA based on the same measurement configuration.
 If the AID field is set to the broadcast AID or an unknown AID, then the recipient STA shall perform the measurements using a quasi-omni antenna pattern.

 Straw Poll: